tille/git-workshop/2/readme.md

 =================

 git checkout -- <file_name>
-use "git checkout -- <file>..." to discard changes in working directory, only when the file is commited already otherwise use reset
+use "git checkout -- <file>..." to discard changes in working directory Only when the file is commited otherwise use reset

 touch new_file
 git add new_file
 git commit -m 'Add new file'
---
 echo 'tales' >> new_file
 git checkout -- new_file